 Lalage Beaumont

-This brand is all about a return to true elegance — investment pieces with a classic, refined aesthetic that will absolutely stand the test of time.
+This brand is all about a return to true elegance.
+All of their bags are investment pieces with a classic, refined aesthetic that will absolutely stand the test of time.
 Every bag feels like it was designed for the woman who buys intentionally and keeps things forever.
-The craftsmanship is impeccable, the leather quality is exceptional, and the overall effect is this quietly understated luxury that I find completely irresistible.
+The craftsmanship is impeccable, the leather quality is exceptional, and the overall effect is this quietly understated luxury that I just adore.

 Lalage Beaumont bags are best for: